Modi accused of hate speech for calling Muslims 'infiltrators' at a rally days into India's election

-NEW DELHI (AP) — India's main opposition party is accusing Prime Minister Narendra Modi of hate speech after he called Muslims "infiltrators" and used some of his most incendiary rhetoric to date about the minority faith in an election rally days after the country began its weekslong general election.
+NEW DELHI (AP) — India's main opposition party accused Prime Minister Narendra Modi of using hate speech after he called Muslims "infiltrators" — some of his most incendiary rhetoric to date about the minority faith in a campaign rally days after the country began its weekslong general election.

 At the rally on Sunday in the western state of Rajasthan, Modi said that when the Congress party was in government, “they said Muslims have the first right over the country’s resources.”
 If it returns to power, the party “will gather all your wealth and distribute it among those who have more children,” he said as the crowd applauded.